HansAbele/Calorie-Counter/README.md

 # Calorie-Counter

-Simple calorie counter app built with vanilla HTML, CSS, and JavaScript as part of FreeCodeCamp's curriculum.
-Allows users to track daily calories from meals and exercise.
+A simple project to practice JavaScript, HTML and CSS.
+This application allows users to track their daily calorie intake.

+## Technologies used

+HTML5
+CSS3 (with CSS variables)
+JavaScript (DOM manipulation)

+## Project status
+Work in progress - Currently working on the JavaScript functionality for calculations and user interactions.